influxdata/influxdb/query/influxql/README.md

 #### <a name="create-cursor"></a> Create cursor

-The cursor is generated using the following template:
+If the source is a measurement, a cursor is generated using the following template:

 ```
 create_cursor = (db, rp="autogen", start, stop=now()) => from(bucket: db+"/"+rp)
     |> range(start: start, stop: stop)
 ```

-This is called once per group.
+This is called once per group for measurements.

+If the source is a subquery, then cursors are generated once for each subquery and the cursor is shared between groups.
+See [subqueries](#subqueries) for details on how those cursors are generated.
+After creating or retrieving the cursor, we skip to [evaluating the conditional](#evaluate-conditional).

 #### <a name="identify-variables"></a> Identify the variables